ArtemVarhatiuk/rsschool-cv-old/cv.md

 ### About me:

 _Hello.
 My name is Artem.
-I want to learn a new profession.
+I want to learn a new profession.My goal is to become a front-end developer.
+I am plodding.
 Go easy on me.
 I'm just a newbie._

 ---